top of page

 31.5 x 24.5 cm

-The subject of the present work was repeated in another of Luttrell's pastels, together with two further male heads, previously with Charles Ratton & Guy Ladrière, Paris, in 1997.
-(1) This specific sitter is derived from an etching by Jan Lievens of an unknown man in 'oriental' attire (Hollstein 30 III/III), though Luttrell has chosen here not to copy the necklace in the original portrait, which bore the insignia of the Order of the Golden Fleece.
+The artist was evidently quite taken with this figure, as he can be found in two other pastels, featured among several other figures (Jeffares, ibid., J.506.35 & J.506.343).
+This specific sitter is derived from, or at least inspired by, an etching by Jan Lievens of an unknown man in 'oriental' attire (Bartsch 13 / Hollstein 30 iii/iii), although Luttrell has chosen here not to copy the necklace in the original portrait, which bore the insignia of the Order of the Golden Fleece.
+There are two further versions of this composition and sitter by Luttrell, slightly different from ours (Jeffares, ibid., J.523.323, which features the necklace, and J.523.32302).

-Although nothing is known of Luttrell's birth and parentage, he began studying law in about 1670 at New Inn, London.
+Although Luttrell's birth and parentage remain uncertain (Patrick Noon has made a strong case for him being from a prominent Devon family[2]), he began studying law in about 1670 at New Inn, London.
 He soon abandoned this path to pursue a career as an artist, and became a pupil of the portraitist Edmund Ashfield, one of the foremost early British pastellists.
-Luttrell developed the use of drawing with crayons on copper-plates and expanded the spectrum of colours which could be used, and wrote a manuscript in 1683 on the processes involved in this and early mezzotints.
-Luttrell was predominantly based in Westminster, London.
+Luttrell developed the novel practice of drawing with crayons on copper-plates and expanded the spectrum of colours which could be used, writing a treatise in 1683 on the processes involved in this and early mezzotints.

 • NOTES